pangloss/pattern/README.md

 * Create a Python to Clojure source-to-source converter in under 400 LOC
 * Compile Scheme to X86 assembly in about 1500 LOC

+The primary tools in Pattern are the rule and rule combinator.
+To understand how to use those, it's important to first introduce matcher patterns and substitution.

 ## How does it work?

 Pattern is an collection of tools for pattern matching and substitution.